Validator-POSTHUMAN/contributions/Starknet.md

 ### Our contributions for the growth of the Starknet community.

-## We spread the information about Zetachain among russian-speaking community of Cosmos Ecosystem:
+## We spread the information about Starknet among russian-speaking community of Cosmos Ecosystem:
 - **YouTube** (12k subscribers)
   [CryptoBase](https://www.youtube.com/@CRYPTOBASED)
   - [HOW TO STACK STARKNET IN 2025 DUMPS?
 A STEP-BY-STEP GUIDE FOR EVERYONE!](https://www.youtube.com/watch?v=XBcku5TTYj4)